Nachito02/Nachito02/README.md

 ## About me

-I am Juan Arguello, a passionate programmer and a lover of technology, I love learning something new every day regarding the world of programming, welcome to my space where you will find my projects, who knows if any of them could help you?
+I am Juan Arguello, a passionate programmer and a lover of technology, I love learning something new every day regarding the world of programming, welcome to my space where you will find my projects, maybe any of them could help you?

 ## Technologies and skills